IshiKura-a/ModelGPT/README.md

 Hyperparameter settings are embedded into these files.
 Readers can also refer to Appendix A.

 ## Citation
+We warmly welcome any discussion in this emerging field!
+If you are interested in our work, you can star our project and cite our paper:
 ```bib
 @misc{tang2024modelgpt,
       title={ModelGPT: Unleashing LLM's Capabilities for Tailored Model Generation},